How to extend a lease

-The informal route is the most common way to extend a lease.
-Around 9 out of 10 lease extensions complete via this method.
+The formal route is the most common way to extend a lease.
+Around 9 out of 10 lease extensions complete via this method, but without going to a tribunal.
 Any leaseholder following either methods should consider the following steps on how to extend a lease, in this order:

 - Get a rough idea of what your expected lease extension costs are likely to be, including:

 - Calculating the lease extension premium